-- Blower Cleaning Over a period of time, ashes or dust may collect on the blades of both the combustion/exhaust blower and convection blower.
-Periodically, the blowers should be cleaned as the ash and dust can impede performance.
-The combustion/exhaust blower can be accessed by opening the left, right, and back panels.(Figure 25) To clean the blades in the combustion housing, insert the vacuum tip through the air inlet damper opening located on the side of the combustion housing.
+Cleaning - Over a period of time, ashes or dust may collect on the blades of both the combustion/exhaust blower and convection blower.
+Periodically, the blowers should be cleaned as the ash and dust can impede performance. combustion/exhaust blower can be accessed by opening the left, right, and back panels located on the pedestal.
+To clean the blades in the combustion housing, insert the vacuum tip through the air inlet damper opening located on the side of the combustion housing.
 Clean thoroughly.
 To clean the blades in the exhaust housing, use a screw driver to remove the cleaning access panel located on the side of the metal box covering the housing.
-Insert the vacuum tip through the cleaning outlet and clean the blades thoroughly. - Pressure switch probe cleaning Ashes may accumulate on inside tip of the pressure switch probe connector.
-Use a mesh pad or wire brush to clean the connector and blow inside the tube to make sure it's free of obstruction.
+Insert the vacuum tip through the cleaning outlet and clean the blades thoroughly.

-NOTE: When cleaning, be careful not to bend fan blades.
+NOTE: When cleaning, be careful not to bend blower blades.
 Some stove owners lightly spray an anti-creosote chemical on the fire to help reduce creosote formation within the stove.